reahl/reahl/reahl-doc/doc/tutorial/accesscontrolinc2.rst

 below.
 There are several things you'd have to understand in this
 solution:

-The application uses an AddressAppPage for a main window.
+The application uses an AddressAppPage for a page.
 This is just to make the application a little easier to drive: it displays who is logged in currently at the top of the page, and includes a :class:`~reahl.web.ui.Menu` which just gives the user a way to always return to the home page.